2021 [Virtual] Oncology Reimbursement Meeting

 Teri Bedard, BA, RT(R)(T), CPC

-Director, Client Services, Revenue Cycle Coding Strategies
+Revenue Cycle Coding Strategies, Inc.

-Teri Bedard is the Executive Director, Client & Corporate Resources with Revenue Cycle Coding Strategies, LLC.
-Her expertise includes over 20 years of medical experience.
+Teri Bedard is the Executive Director, Client & Corporate Resources with Revenue Cycle Coding Strategies, Inc. Her expertise includes over 20 years of medical experience.
 Teri has served as a senior and Staff Radiation Therapist at renowned oncology practices across the Midwest and during her tenure with RCCS, has served as a Senior Consultant, Remote Solutions Manager, and Director, Client Services.
 As a member of the RCCS team Teri advises and leads clients in the areas of billing and reimbursement for technology, monitoring government regulatory information and seeking new business opportunities.

 Teri completed her Bachelors of Arts degree at the University of Northern Iowa.
 She completed her Radiologic Technology certificate at Mayo School for Health Related Sciences in Rochester, MN and her certificate for Radiation Therapy at Fairview University Medical Center in Minneapolis, MN.
 She also earned her certification as a Certified Professional Coder (CPC) through the American Academy of Professional Coders (AAPC).